yntha/cstruct/README.md

     h: test_enum  # you can use enums, too. the value will be the enum member

-# you can inherit from cstruct classes, too:
+# you can extend cstruct classes through inheritance:
 @cstruct("B")
 class y(x):
     i: int